Review: Capital One Lounge at JFK, New York

 Cole slaw with baked potatoes.
 Pardon the terrible picture quality for this one.
 Had to rush it because of the growing line behind me.

-The lunch was excellent and since we got to it while it was hot and fresh, I’m sure that made a big difference.
+The lunch was excellent, and since we got to it while it was hot and fresh, I’m sure that made a big difference.
 The pasta with the tomato cream sauce was delicious.
-The hummus was top notch and even their aged cheese sandwhich, as simple as it may sound, was very good.
-There were many other options but these are the items I was able to get to discretely without embarassing myself (lol).
-KLM Crown Lounge did a great job with their food offerings.
+The hummus was top-notch, and even their aged cheese sandwich, as simple as it may sound, was very good.
+There were many other options, but these are the items I was able to get to discretely without embarrassing myself (lol).
+KLM Crown Lounge did a great job with its food offerings.

 SelfServeDrinks

-This is one of the two self-serve bar areas at the lounge
+This is one of the two self-serve bar areas in the lounge

-The bar area was exensive and they had fountain drinks available in addition to adult beverages.
+The bar area was expansive, and they had fountain drinks available in addition to adult beverages.
 They also had an espresso machine with plenty of options to suit your taste.
 I had the cappuccino twice.

-This lounge is equipped with showers but you have to go to the help desk and reserve a shower room in advance.
-This lounge also has a designated smoking room and was definitely the quietest room of the lounge.
-There were plenty of European plug outlets but no USB ports so be sure to have an adapter if you’re traveling from the U.S or Canada.
-Unlike the previous two premium lounges I visited, this one did not have private bedrooms.
-If you do need to sleep, you can lie down on the cushioned booth style seating near the bar area.
-I’m not sure if its frowned upon or not but I did see several travelers catching a snooze this way.
+This lounge is equipped with showers, but you have to go to the help desk and reserve a shower room in advance.
+This lounge also has a designated smoking room and was definitely the quietest room in the lounge.
+There were plenty of European plug outlets but no USB ports, so be sure to have an adapter if you’re traveling from the U.S. or Canada.
+Unlike the two premium lounges I visited, this one did not have private bedrooms.
+If you need to sleep, you can lie on the cushioned booth-style seating near the bar.
+I’m not sure if it’s frowned upon, but I did see several travelers catching a snooze this way.

 KLMHelpDesk